auth0/docs/articles/connections/social/bitbucket.md

 ---
 # Connect Apps to Bitbucket

-You can add functionality to your app that allows your users to login with Bitbucket.
+You can add functionality to your app that allows your users to log in with Bitbucket.

 ::: note
 This connection will only work with <dfn data-key="lock">Lock</dfn> version 9.2 or higher.